ugovaretto/emacs/cheatsheet.md

 C: copy
 C-x-q: toggle buffer writable (to e.g. rename multiple files)

-# From packages
+# From external packages

 ### xref
 1. Install Universal CTags
 2. Run `etags -e -R .` to in roor directory to generate `TAGS` file.

 M-.: go to reference or file under cursor.
+Works with LSP as well without explicit TAG generation.

 ### Project
 Add `.project.el` or `.projectile` file in root directory to turn